 Peggy: Don't worry, I'll never reveal that Howard Stark's dead body is lying rotting in the bottom of a dumbwaiter shaft.

 - In Arrested Development, magician Tony Wonder hides in restaurant dumbwaiters in order to appear suddenly at dinner meetings.
 The effectiveness of this is lessened by the fact that he's usually covered in food scraps afterwards.

-- On Cheers, the dumbwaiter at the Gaines mansion gets quite a bit of usage when Woody and Kelly get married.
+- On Cheers, in 10th-season finale "An Old-Fashioned Wedding", the dumbwaiter at the Gaines mansion gets quite a bit of usage when Woody and Kelly get married.
 First, Kelly hides in it since Woody's there and the ceremony hasn't started yet.
 Then the justice of the peace dies and they send him to the basement in it.
 When they try to bring him back up, he's gone.
 Now, Carla goes down the dumbwaiter to find him, only to get dropped.
 Both times she tries to come back up, she gets dropped again.

 - The Doctor Who story "The Talons of Weng-Chiang" has Jago and Litefoot attempting to use a dumbwaiter to escape from Magnus Greel and his followers.

 - The Haunting of Hill House: Theo and Luke discover a dumbwaiter in the house and decide to mess around in it.
 Luke ends up in a mysterious basement room and discovers a frightening creature.